Approximate Universal Relations for Neutron Stars and Quark Stars: Why Universality Holds

 \section{Why Universality Holds}

-After the initial discovery of the I-Love-Q relations, several possible hypothesis for the origin of the universality were proposed, but none of these survived detailed scrutiny.
+After the initial discovery of the I-Love-Q relations, several possible hypotheses for the origin of the universality were proposed, but none of these survived detailed scrutiny.
 The first proposal for the origin of the universality was rooted in the similarity of the different equations of state in the outer layers of neutron stars, which is required to ensure agreement with experimental constraints at low densities.
 The idea here was that the moment of inertia and quadrupole moment are mostly determined by these outer layers, and since the equations of state must all be similar to each other in that region, then the moment of inertia and the quadrupole moment should be fairly equation-of-state independent.
 This explanation was shown to be unsatisfactory in Yagi \et~\cite{Yagi:2014qua}, since the moment of inertia and the quadrupole moment receive their largest contributions from matter between $50\%$ and $95\%$ from the center of the star, and at these densities (the slope of) the equations of state can differ by as much as 30\%.

-A second proposal for the origin of the universality was based on the idea that the original I-Love-Q papers only considered ``simple'' compact stars, i.e.~stars that rotate slowly, have no magnetic fields, and are constructed from equations of state without phase transitions.
+A second proposal for the origin of the universality was based on the idea that the original I-Love-Q papers only considered ``simple'' compact stars, e.g.~stars that rotate slowly and have no magnetic fields.
 The implication here was that if more complicated neutron stars were considered, such as those with quark condensates in their inner cores or stars that rotate very rapidly, then the universality would be lost.
 As explained in Sec.~\ref{sec3:Extensions}, however, the universality was shown to remain in rapid rotation, in differential rotation and in weakly-magnetized stars, as well as for a very large set of equations of state that include phase transitions.

 A third proposal for the origin of the universality was related to their relativistic or \emph{black hole} limit.
 Indeed, the black hole no-hair theorems guarantee that the exterior gravitational field of isolated, stationary and axisymmetric black holes depends only on their mass, spin and charge.
 All higher multipole moments of the exterior field are then determined entirely in terms of these three quantities with exactly zero sensitivity to the interior composition of the black hole or the nature of the singularity.
 Neutron stars and quark stars, however, are not nearly as compact as black holes, and in fact, no continuous stationary sequence exists to map between these two sets of compact objects.
 Thus, it was not clear at first whether one could establish a concrete relation between the no-hair theorems of black holes and the approximate no-hair relations of compact stars.